hasidima/dotfiles/docs/grep.md

 $ grep --color=always --include="*.md" -wrinI -m1 "kimiko" | grep -i "AND search another word or phrase"
 online list file once with option -m1

+$ grep --color=always --include="*.md" -wrinI -m1 -e "kimiko" -e "dima"
+ this gives OR options after -e

+$ grep --color=always --include="*.md" -wrinI -m1 -E "kimiko|dima"
+this gives AND options after -E

+$ egrep --color=always --include="*.md" --include="*.txt" -wrinI -m1 "kimiko|dima"
+using egrep which is the same as grep -E for OR by using "\|", AND by using "xxx|yyy" can use --include="*.xxx" several times for many file types

+# Use Riggrep in VIM
+$ :Rg <search pattern>